Non-regulated analysis of existing policy for fresh strawberry fruit from the Republic of Korea

-Note that if new scientific information becomes available, it can be provided to the department for consideration after a risk analysis has been completed.
-The department will consider information provided and if appropriate review import requirements based on new scientific information.
+Note: if new scientific information becomes available, it can be provided to us for consideration after a risk analysis has been completed.
+We will consider information provided and if appropriate review import requirements based on new scientific information.

-Further information is available by emailing Biosecurity Consultation or calling 1800 068 468.
+Further information is available by emailing Plant Stakeholders or calling 02 6272 5094

 Strawberry production and trade

 In 2014–15, Australia produced around 45,600 tonnes of strawberries, with a small percentage of production being exported.